 Orthodontic Treatment is limited to Dependent Children.
 There is a Benefit Waiting Period for Type IV Covered Dental Expenses.
-The Benefit Waiting Period will not be applied if the Insured was enrolled in the Prior Plan.
+The Benefit Waiting Period will not be applied if the Insured was enrolled in the Prior Plan or Alternate Plan.

 Diagnostic X-rays